alimate/alimate.github.io/_posts/2017-9-8-stack-walking-api-java9.md

                 frames.skip(1).findFirst().map(StackFrame::getDeclaringClass)
         );
 {% endhighlight %}
 The `walk` method opens a sequential stream of `StackFrame`s for the current thread and then applies the function with the StackFrame stream.
+Also, when the `walk` method returns, that `Stream` will be automatically closed.

 [jep259]:http://openjdk.java.net/jeps/259